npgall/cqengine/README.md

 ## Project Status ##

-  * CQEngine 2.7.0 is the current release as of writing (July 2016), and is in Maven central
+  * CQEngine 2.7.1 is the current release as of writing (August 2016), and is in Maven central
   * A [ReleaseNotes](documentation/ReleaseNotes.md) page has been added to document changes between releases
   * API / JavaDocs are available [here](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/index.html)